fieldtrip/website/development/project/trialselect.md

 the code for adjusting the trl should look something like this:

-finding the trl (see e.g. appenddata.m
+finding the trl (see e.g., appenddata.m

     % adjust the trial definition (trl) in case of trial selection if ~strcmp(cfg.trials, 'all')